Benjamin-Dobell/ge_tts/README.md

 ### HandZone

-Dependencies: **core**
+Dependencies: `Zone`

+A `Zone` that belongs to a player (owner) and corresponds with one of their hands (most games just have the one hand).
+When instantiated `HandZone` will automatically size itself to encompass the associated TTS hand zone so that you can programatically track cards that are in the players hand.

-A base class that you can use for tracking when cards enter and leave a player's hand.
-To use this package you'd create your own package/"class" where you extend `HandZone` and override the `onEnter`, `onLeave` and `onDrop` functions.
+Typically, to make use this package you'd create your own package/"class" where you extend `HandZone` and override the `onEnter`, `onLeave`, `onDrop` and `onPickup` functions as desired.

-Please refer to the source code of `PlayerDropZone` for example of how you can extend a "class".
+`HandZone` is itself a sub-class of `Zone`, so for example of how you can extend a "class" please refer to `HandZone.ttslua` (or `DropZone.ttslua`).

 ### Logger